CamaraLab/CAJAL/docs/benchmarking.rst

    nlg-1             0.934330            0.000800            0.001200
    unc-97            0.829818            0.000200            0.000600

-As you can see, from an absolute perspective the Laplacians are not much smaller than 1; but this is to be expected as the data is 0-1 valued and so we will not get a nice linear correlation between values.
-However, for the nonparametric permutation test, some of the Laplacians are low relative to the Laplacians of randomly selected functions on the graph with the same range.
+As you can see, from an absolute perspective the Laplacian scores are not much smaller than 1; but this is to be expected as the data is 0-1 valued and so we will not get a nice linear correlation between values.
+However, for the nonparametric permutation test, some of the Laplacians are low relative to the Laplacian scores of randomly selected functions on the graph with the same range.

 The q-values represent the adjustment of the reported p-values by the Benjamini-Hochberg procedure.
 After this transformation we can see that some of